 I took a lot of fuzzy, ill-lit photos, but I took some good ones, too!

 Not a bad start for my first try on manual.

 Improving My Photography with Another Lesson & More Practice

 Later, I watched another lesson, then grabbed another photoshoot opportunity—playing Ticket to Ride with Maia.

 About halfway through the game, we had the (new-to-us) game figured out and I felt like the photography thing finally clicked for me.

 I kept playing around with the controls and took a ton of photos.
 So many of the early ones are blurry or ill lit.
 But the later ones?
 They may not be professional quality shots, but boy, was I proud of myself for capturing my daughter in the middle of her silliness and seriousness with crisp images and good lighting.

-I felt great then.
-I could tell that I had gotten it.
+I could tell that I had gotten it then and felt great.